Ralph-Lee/blog/google-chrome-group-policy-settings-locked-startup-home-page-saving-passwords.md

 ![](http://i.imgur.com/JynVU24.jpg)

-Locking this setting is annoying. *I already have a (password manager)[https://www.lastpass.com]* that manages this functionality for me.
+Locking this setting is annoying. <em>I already have a <a href="https://www.lastpass.com">password manager</a></em> that manages this functionality for me.
 For those who don't use a password manager, this is setting/suggestion is benefical.

 The result is a constant nag everytime you authenticate with a new site.